stephxnie/stephxnie/README.md

 ## Hi there 👋

 About Me
-I'm Joanne, an IT student based in Malaysia, passionate about building practical systems ₍^. .^₎⟆ I love turning ideas in my mind into real and functional systems ⋆˚࿔
+I'm Stephanie, an IT student based in Malaysia, passionate about building practical systems ₍^. .^₎⟆ I love turning ideas in my mind into real and functional systems ⋆˚࿔

 Currently Working On